browserslist/browserslist/README.md

 There is 3 different ways to combine queries as depicted below.
 First you start with a single query and then we combine the queries to get our final list.

-Obviously you can *not* start with a `not` combiner, since the is no left-hand side query to combine it with.
+Obviously you can *not* start with a `not` combiner, since there is no left-hand side query to combine it with.

 | Query combiner type | Illustration | Example |